Cocolabs-SAS/cocorico/README.md

 Cocorico is an open source platform to create collaborative consumption marketplaces.
 You can find more information about this project on [http://www.cocolabs.io](http://www.cocolabs.io).

-This document contains information on how to download, install, and start using Cocorico.
+This document contains information on how to download, install, and start using Cocorico:

 - [Installation](#installation)
 - [Versioning](#versioning)